Ephenodrom/EZ-Flutter/README.md

 Build in translation feature that can be used everywhere inside the app.

-### Buildin customizable loading screen
+### Buildin customizable transition screen

 EZ Flutter provides a customizable loading screen to switch between to screens after some work is done.

 ## Usage

-Lorem Ipsum
+### Important information

+* All widgets and model classes from the EZ Flutter framework start with "Ez" to easily identify them.

 ### Start an EZ Flutter APP